tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 * We define the _common case_ as a run in which (a) the system behaves synchronously, and (b) there are no Byzantine processes.
   The common case captures the conditions that hold most of the time, but not always.
-* We define the _suboptimal case_ as a run in which (a) the system behaves asynchronously in round 0, height h -- messages may be delayed, timeouts may be triggered --, (b) it behaves synchronously in all subsequent rounds (_r>=1_), and (c) there are no Byzantine processes.
+* We define the _suboptimal case_ as a run in which (a) the system behaves asynchronously in round 0, height h -- messages may be delayed, timeouts may be triggered --, (b) it behaves synchronously in all subsequent rounds (_r>0_), and (c) there are no Byzantine processes.
   The _suboptimal case_ captures a possible glitch in the network, or some sudden, sporadic performance issue in some validator
   (network card glitch, thrashing peak, etc.).
 * We define the _general case_ as a run in which (a) the system behaves asynchronously for a number of rounds, (b) it behaves synchronously after some time, denoted _GST_, which is unknown to the processes, and (c) there may be up to _f_ Byzantine processes.

-#### `ProcessProposal`:  expectations from the Application
+#### `PrepareProposal` and `ProcessProposal`:  expectations from the Application

-Given a block height _h_, process _p_'s Tendermint calls `RequestProcessProposal` every time it receives a proposed block from the proposer in round _r_, for _r_ in 0, 1, 2, ...
+Given a block height _h_, process _p_'s Tendermint calls `RequestProcessProposal` depending on the case:

 * In the common case, all Tendermint processes decide in round _r=0_.
 Let's call _v_ the block proposed by the proposer of round _r=0_, height _h_.
+  Process _p_'s Application will receive
+      * exactly one call to `RequestPrepareProposal` if _p_ is the proposer of round 0.
+If that is the case, _p_ will return _v_ in its call to
+        `ResponsePrepareProposal`
-  Process _p_'s Application will receive exactly one call to `RequestProcessProposal` for block height _h_ containing _v_.
+      * exactly one call to `RequestProcessProposal` for block height _h_ containing _v_.

-  The Application may execute _v_ as part of handling the `RequestProcessProposal` call, keep the resulting state as a candidate state, and apply it when the call to `RequestFinalizeBlock` for _h_ confirms that _v_ is indeed the block decided in height _h_.
+  In addition, the Application may execute _v_ as part of handling the `RequestProcessProposal` call, keep the resulting state as a candidate state, and apply it when the call to `RequestFinalizeBlock` for _h_ confirms that _v_ is indeed the block decided in height _h_.
 * In the suboptimal case, Tendermint processes may decide in round _r=0_ or in round _r=1_.
+  Therefore, the Application of a process _q_ may receive zero, one or two calls to `RequestProcessProposal`, depending on whether _q_ is the proposer of round 0 or 1 of height _h_.
-  Therefore, the Application of a process _q_ may receive one or two calls to `RequestProcessProposal`, with two different values _v0_ and _v1_ while in height _h_.
+  Likewise, the Application of a process _q_ may receive one or two calls to `RequestProcessProposal` with two different values _v0_ and _v1_ while in height _h_.
-  * There is no way for the Application to "guess" whether proposed block _v0_ or _v1_ will be decided before `RequestFinalizeBlock` is called.
+  * There is no way for the Application to predict whether proposed block _v0_ or _v1_ will be decided before `RequestFinalizeBlock` is called.
-  * The Application may choose to execute either (or both) proposed block as part of handling the `RequestProcessProposal` call and keep the resulting state as candidate state.
+  * The Application may choose to execute either (or both) proposed block as part of handling the `RequestProcessProposal` call and keep the resulting state as a _candidate state_.
-    At decision time, if the block decided corresponds to one of the candidate states, it can be committed, otherwise the Application will have to execute the block at this point.
+    At decision time (i.e. when Tendermint calls `RequestFinalizeBlock`), if the block decided corresponds to one of the candidate states, it can be committed, otherwise the Application will have to execute the block at this point.
-* In the general case, the round in which a Tendermint processes _p_ will decide cannot be forecast. _p_'s Tendermint may call `RequestProcessProposal` in each round, and each call may convey a different proposal.
-As a result, the Application may need to deal with an unbounded number of different proposals for a given height, and also an unbounded number of candidate states if it is executing the proposed blocks optimistically (a.k.a. immediate execution).
+* In the general case, the round in which a Tendermint processes _p_ will decide cannot be forecast.
+  The number of time _p_'s Tendermint may call `RequestProcessProposal` with different proposed blocks for a given height is *unbounded*.
+  As a result, the Application may need to deal with an unbounded number of different proposals for a given height, and also an unbounded number of candidate states if it is fully executing the proposed blocks upon `PrepareProposal` or `ProcessProposal`.
-  * **TODO** Discuss: if we restrict `PrepareProposal` to one value per _p_ per height, at least we get a bounded number of proposed blocks in the worst case (assuming we detect and filter out Byzantine equivocation).
+  In order protects the processes' stability (memory, CPU), the Application has to:
+    * Be ready to discard candidate states if they become too many.
+In other words, the set of candidate states should be managed like a cache.
+    * Be able to execute the blocks upon `FinalizeBlock` if the block decided was one whose candidate state was discarded.

 #### `ExtendVote`:  expectations from the Application